 Together with Matilda, who had inherited a sum of money, he founded A. Påhlssons bakery.
 They baked bread from their home on Tallgatan in Malmö and sold it straight from the oven.
 The crowd of loyal customers grew, and eventually the family opened a store next to the bakery.

-In the 1950s, fresh sliced bread was packaged for sale.
+In the 1950s, fresh food start to be packaged.
 Påhlsson's bakery was amongst the first to package their bread and cakes.
 Their first packaging was a cellophane bag for thin gingerbread snap biscuits.
 Soon, Påhlsson's bread was also packaged in waxed paper.

 With the packaging came the ability to sell throughout all of Sweden.
-At NK department store in Stockholm, customers could now buy cakes all the way from Skåne, which was both great and somewhat curious!
+At NK department store in Stockholm, customers could now buy cakes all the way from Skåne in southern Sweden, which was both great and somewhat curious!
 Packaging also allowed the option of giving each different bread its own profile and an individual name which was printed on the bag.